RunestoneInteractive/RunestoneServer/pip2/source/Functions/Functionscancallotherfunctions.rst

 It is important to understand that each of the functions we write can be used and called from other functions we write.
-This is one of the most important ways that computer scientists take a large problem and break it down into a group of smaller problems.
+This is one of the most important ways that computer programmers take a large problem and break it down into a group of smaller problems.
 This process of breaking a problem into smaller subproblems is called **functional decomposition**.